CL-17656/CS520_Front/documentations/Contributions.md

 ### Berite
 Berite worked on the backend systems and database for the project.
 Key contributions include:
-- Designing the database to handle quizzes, accounts, and grading.
+- Designing the MySQL database to handle quizzes, accounts, and grading.
 - Creating APIs for user login, quiz creation, and quiz submissions.
 - Ensuring the backend is reliable and integrates smoothly with the frontend.

 ### Katie
 Katie focused on improving backend functionality and handling quiz workflows.
 Key contributions include:
-- Building APIs for grading and fetching quiz statistics.
+- Building Spring APIs for grading and fetching quiz statistics.
 - Implementing backend logic for automatic and manual grading.
+Called from frontend grading views.
 - Ensuring the database supports dynamic question storage and retrieval.

 ---

 ## Frontend Contributions

+The frontend was created with the Vue.js framework.

 ### Chuchen
 Chuchen worked on **Account Management** and **Create Assignment** features.
 Key contributions include: